Free Companion Checklist: 17 Tips to Becoming a Healthy Eater

 In fact, that is a very good question and should be the first question you ask yourself…. and of course Google.
 It will help your mind to visualize what eating healthy feels like.
 It will also give you a vision of what healthy eating habits can do for your health, happiness, and success.

 Try this Google Search: Why Should I Become A Healthy Eater

 Skim through the answers, and take a few minutes to explore the ones that caught your eye immediately – or that are from reputable sources.
 Avoid “research rabbit holes,” or “indecision paralysis” – where you feel you must know everything before you apply anything.

-Don’t forget to research consequences of NOT eating healthy.
+Don’t forget to research the consequences of NOT eating healthy.
 That will be even more eye-opening.
-Find out what happens when you eat fast food, drink soda and don't pay attention to your body's nutritional needs (macro & micro nutrients).
+Find out what happens when you eat fast food, drink soda, and don’t pay attention to your body’s nutritional needs (macro & micronutrients).